paulaito/clustering_riaformosa/README.md

 The project utilizes 3 primary data sources:

-1. Seagrass and saltmarsh habitats data: a polygon vector data (geopackages) representing seagrass habitats and another polygon vector data representing saltmarsh habitats in Ria Formosa.
+1. Seagrass and saltmarsh habitats data: a polygon vector data representing seagrass habitats and another polygon vector data representing saltmarsh habitats in Ria Formosa.

 2. Digital Elevation Model (DEM) raster, with a resolution of 10 x 10 meters.
 This dataset was provided by the Portuguese General Directorate for Territory (DG Território).